matsen/pplacer/docs/details/pplacer.rst

 Fig ranking
 -----------

 "Fig ranking" is a way to reduce the number of initial comparisons done by using the structure of the reference tree.
 This initial phase is not the bottleneck for trees on a thousand or so taxa, but it is for trees on tens of thousands of taxa or more.
-It works as follows:

-define fig
-``--fig-cutoff``
-ranking
-merging of figs using the strike-box the colored fig tree
+If a value is specified as ``--fig-cutoff x``, pplacer will find clusters of leaves (called figs) on the reference tree such that no two leaves in the cluster have a distance of greater than ``x``.
+Each leaf will be contained by exactly one fig. A representative edge of the fig is chosen: the edge proximal to the greatest number of leaves and directly distal to the most proximal node contained only in that fig.

+With a collection of figs, pplacer will rank each of the representative edges by the initial evaluation likelihood given a query sequence.
+For each fig, in this order, pplacer selects all of the edges within the fig as well as all of the edges proximal to the fig up to the root of the tree.
+These edges are ranked by the same initial evaluation likelihood before pplacer attempts to place the query sequence on each in turn.
+No edge will be attempted twice; if the same edge is proximal to two separate figs, it will only be attempted when the first fig is evaluated.

+As each fig is evaluated for a query sequence, pplacer will also select any figs ordered immediately after the current fig where the difference between that fig's representative likelihood and the current fig's representative likelihood is less than the value of the ``--strike-box`` parameter.
+Each of these figs' sets of edges are then merged into the current fig's edge set.

+The colored trees written out by the ``--fig-tree`` and ``--evaluation-discrepancy-tree`` flags shows figs as colored subtrees within the reference tree.

 .. _Infernal: http://infernal.janelia.org/
 .. _HMMER: http://hmmer.janelia.org/